 The ultimate backpacker hangout!

-Bamboo huts, hippie cafes and restaurants with activities such as hiking, mountain biking and rafting available along the river running through the centre.
+Bamboo huts, hippie cafes and restaurants with popular activities such as hiking, mountain biking and rafting available along the river running through the centre.

 Further out of town, there are caves ripe for exploration that you can enter to see Buddha statues and more!

 To get around and explore further afield and enjoy beautiful rice paddies along quiet country roads as well as outer lying Wats, rental of a push bike or scooter is highly recommended and there are plenty of rental agencies to hire from.

 If you’re doing a northern loop, don’t miss another one of the underrated Thailand destinations: Mae Hong Son, the lush mountain province containing Pai (but a lot more than just Pai!).

 Close to the Chinese border lies this beautifully kept and friendly Thai town with Wats and trekking options aplenty to enjoy!
 Transportation, day hikes and longer treks can be arranged through agencies.

 Modern Wats, a lovely small village vibe and even hot springs!
 As places to travel in Thailand go, it’s definitely worthwhile!